navi-singh/leetview/Resources/cheatsheets.md

 **20 < n <= 100**

 At this point, exponentials will be too slow.
-The upper bound will likely involve O(n3)O(n^3)O(n3).
+The upper bound will likely involve O(n^3).

 Problems marked as "easy" on LeetCode usually have this bound, which can be deceiving.
-There may be solutions that run in O(n)O(n)O(n), but the small bound allows brute force solutions to pass (finding the linear time solution might not be considered as "easy").
+There may be solutions that run in O(n), but the small bound allows brute force solutions to pass (finding the linear time solution might not be considered as "easy").

 Consider brute force solutions that involve nested loops.
 If you come up with a brute force solution, try analyzing the algorithm to find what steps are "slow", and try to improve on those steps using tools like hash maps or heaps.